 What can parents do to help a child who needs extra help?

-How are parents informed of a child's progress in AIS?
+How are parents informed of a child's inclusion and progress in AIS?

-An update is included in the child's report card.
+Parents are sent a letter at the beginning of the school year explaining what AIS is being provided and why.
+A progress update is included in the child's quarterly report card.
 Parents are also encouraged to call or make an appointment to visit with any concerns.

 How is a child's progress monitored?
 Does (s)he ever "test out" of AIS?